PRO-030, Version 2, 26 October 2020

-This data breach response procedure sets out the procedures that National Museum of Australia staff must follow if the Museum experiences an actual or suspected data breach.
+These data breach response procedures set out the procedures that National Museum of Australia employees must follow if the Museum experiences an actual or suspected data breach.
 It explains key responsibilities and actions to be taken.

-These procedures will help staff contain, assess and respond to data breaches quickly and in a way that mitigates harm to affected individuals.
-It will also help the Museum to meets its obligations under the Notifiable Data Breaches (NDB) scheme and give confidence to employees and customers that the Museum treats their personal information seriously, and will respond promptly and quickly to protect it.
+These procedures will help employees contain, assess and respond to data breaches quickly and in a way that mitigates harm to affected individuals.
+They will also help the Museum to meet its obligations under the Notifiable Data Breaches (NDB) scheme and give confidence to employees, visitors and other customers that the Museum treats their personal information seriously, and will respond promptly and quickly to protect it.
+This includes the personal information of members of the general public, donors, Museum Friends, or people with a business-related interest in the Museum.

 The NDB scheme came into effect on 22 February 2018.
-It applies to all agencies and organisations covered by the Privacy Act 1988, which includes the Museum.
-Under the scheme, the Museum must notify individuals whose personal information is involved in certain data breaches, and the Australian Information Commissioner, about the breach.
+It applies to all agencies and organisations covered by the Privacy Act 1988 (Cth), which includes the Museum.
+Under the scheme, the Museum must notify affected individuals and the Australian Information Commissioner about certain data breaches.

 3.1 What is a data breach?

-A data breach occurs when there has been unauthorised access to, or unauthorised disclosure of, personal information or a loss of personal information.
+A data breach occurs when there has been unauthorised access to, or disclosure of, personal information, or when personal information is lost.
+It may be caused by human error, failure in information-handling or security systems or malicious activity (by an external or internal party).

 - Examples: An employee browses sensitive customer records without legitimate reason.
 Personal information is accessed in an external IT attack.